Chapter 2:

 The boss leaned forward.
 His voice took a lower tone.
 “I believe it is very much my business.
 Now tell me what you know.”

-While the two were speaking, Hiro slowly inched away.
-This was no longer his problem, and he didn’t want it to be.
-When he felt he was at a safe distance to turn around and escape, one of the Bandito members shouted at him.
+While the two spoke, Hiro slowly inched away.
+This was no longer his problem, nor did he want it to be.
+Before he felt he was at a safe enough distance to escape, the shorter Bandito member shouted at him.

 “Hey!
 Where do you think you’re going?”
 The subordinate aimed his gun at him.

 Hiro raised his arms.
 “Wait, wait, wait!
-I thought we could just go now.”
+I thought your boss told us we could go.”

 “Obviously, there’s been a change of plans,” the boss said.
 “You and this girl will tell me everything you know about our runaway killer.”